-Many of the best rewards credit cards available have annual fees, and some of these fees can be quite hefty.
+It’s true that many of the best rewards credit cards available have annual fees, and some of these fees can be quite hefty.
 Sometimes the benefits the card offers far outweigh the annual fee.
-Other times, it can be a toss up.
-That’s the situation I am in right now.
-The annual fee on my American Express Platinum card is coming up next month, and I need to decide if I should cancel it or pay the $550 fee to keep it open another year.
+Other times, it can be a toss-up and that’s the situation I am in right now.
+The annual fee on my husband’s Platinum Card from American Express has been posted, and I need to decide if I should cancel it or pay the $695 fee to keep it open for another year.

 When Should You Cancel A Credit Card?

 My husband and I have had multiple Amex Platinum cards for the last 6 years.
 I’ve received plenty of benefits from these cards over the years including huge sign-on bonuses.
 Now it’s time to decide if I keep the card or bid it a sweet farewell.
 Since I don’t actually use this card much at all if I keep it, it’s for the benefits alone and not the points-earning potential.